Why should I install loft insulation?

 The latest building regulations stipulate you need to reach a U-value of 0.16 to conform – now for most of us who don’t talk ‘U-values’, this simply means you need a 300mm blanket of wool insulation (if you decide to use rigid insulation board like celotex or Kingspan then you can achieve this u-value with less thickness).

-Once the 100mm insulation is sitting snugly between the joists you can simply roll out 200mm thick insulation on top of this at 90 degrees to the joists.
-This produces a carpet of insulation that will significantly reduce heat loss out of your home.
+Having a carpet of insulation in your roof will significantly reduce heat loss out of your home.
 The reason why we are such advocates of loft insulation and consider it the no.1 method of saving energy in the home is basically because the insulation is incredibly cheap to buy and the process of producing a cold loft is so easy.

 Now a couple of important things to mention; while this is certainly the cheapest way to go, the loft space itself will be very cold in the winter.
 This means that anything you really value should be kept in the home itself, not in the loft.
 In addition you need to insulate any pipework and cold water tanks up in the loft as these may now be liable to freezing and the cost of repairing bursting pipes will far outweigh the energy savings produced!

-For detailed instructions on how to insulate your loft to produce a cold loft please click below
+For detailed instructions on how to insulate your loft to produce a cold loft please click the tab here.

 Insulating your loft at the rafters